changsongyang/windows-activation/README.md

 > **⨻ How to remove HWID?**
 >
 > HWID (Digital license) activation cannot be removed.
-> Because the license is stored in the Microsoft servers and not in the user's system.
+> Because the license is stor in the Microsoft servers and not in the user's system.
 > Microsoft checks the hardware ID (HWID) and if a license is found in their database, the system will automatically activate.
 > This is how the official digital license activation process works.
 >